EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

  (87, 23.8028883934021)]
 ```

 The above output presents joke ids along with the prediction of what rating user1 would give them.
 We can see that some values fall outside of the `<-10, 10>` range which is fine.
-We can simply treat the smaller than `-10` ones as `-10` and greater than `10` as `10`.
+We can simply treat the smaller than -10 ones as -10 and greater than 10 as 10.

 Immediately we can see that with this recommender model we could recommend the jokes: `146, 149, 27, 143, 113, 66, 139, 142, 128, 141, 54, 55, 37, 87`.

-To have a little bit more fun, let's create code for reading the actual text of the jokes.
+To have a little bit more fun, let’s create code for reading the actual text of the jokes.
 I took the following class from [StackOverflow](https://stackoverflow.com/questions/11061058/using-htmlparser-in-python-3-2).
-We'll use it for stripping HTML tags from the jokes file:
+We’ll use it for stripping HTML tags from the jokes file:

 ```python
 from html.parser import HTMLParser